 Most of the time, like compares two things.

-Here, we’re comparing two things (the woman and the child), so like should be used.
+Here, we’re comparing two things (he and Oscar Wilde), so like should be used.

 The same goes for this next sentence, where we’re comparing a mother and daughter:

-Even though the verb has belongs follows as, it actually belongs to the the noun phrase The little girl.
+Even though the verb has follows as, it actually belongs to the noun phrase The little girl.
 We need like to modify her mother.

 Frequently, as can be replaced by the way.